-- For a stand-alone SMW or the first SMW in an SMW HA system, the next step in the installation and configuration of the SMW base operating system is Configure Boot RAID Devices. - (SMW HA only) For the second SMW in an SMW HA system, there is no need to configure the boot RAID because it is shared with the first SMW and has already been configured.
-The next step in the process is Make a Snapshot Manually on page 40.
+- For a stand-alone SMW or the first SMW in an SMW HA system, the next step in the process is Configure Boot RAID Devices. - (SMW HA only) For the second SMW in an SMW HA system, there is no need to configure the boot RAID because it is shared with the first SMW and has already been configured.
+The next step in the process is Make a Snapshot Manually on page 42.